maragakn/dsp/01a-install.md

 >> Python version can be checked using the Terminal or using one of the Python Interpreters.
 >>
->> In the interpreter use the following code:
+>> In the interpreter by using the following code:
 >> ```python
 >> import sys
 >> print(str(sys.version_info[0])+'.'+str(sys.version_info[1]))
 >> ```
 >>
->> In the Terminal using the following command:
+>> In the Terminal by using the following command:
 >> ```console
 >> python --version
 >> ```